HaoyueTan/Credit-Scoring-Card-Construction-with-R/README.md

 - Use ROC to evaluate the model

-Organized info shown in the slides
+Organized info shown in the my partial [slides](https://github.com/HaoyueTan/Credit-Scoring-Card-Construction-with-R/blob/main/FIN6120%20Slides_H.pptx)